Bereavement Award in a Fatal Accident

 Taking money from the Deceased’ family is Wrong

 As fatal accident compensation solicitors we feel this is unjust to take up to 25% of the compensation for grieving families.
 However whilst we do not like to charge any success fee, due to significant increases in court fees and drastic legal cost cutting we are forced to make a charge which currently stands at 12.5% (half what most other solicitors will charge) plus vat.
 Of course we offer a No Win No Fee Solicitor service so the family are fully protected.
-Thus it can be costly to go to another firm of solicitors.
+It can be costly to go to another firm of solicitors.

-Fatal Accident Compensation Claim and Bereavement Awards
+Fatal Accident Compensation Claims and Bereavement Awards

-Please feel free to contact our specials fatal accident solicitors for guidance and advice.
+Please feel free to contact our specialist fatal accident solicitors for guidance and advice.
 We will be pleased to help you even if it is just a query rather than making a fatal accident claim.

 Our details can be found on our contact us page.